 That CSV file will have to be uploaded (scp) to a Grid'5000 frontend for the next step.

 Use g5k-create-tutorial-accounts on the frontend to create accounts

-Assuming your are connected to Grenoble's frontend and where you uploaded the CSV file named list.csv.
+Assuming you are connected to Grenoble's frontend and where you uploaded the CSV file named list.csv.

 Depending on your needs, you can reserve Grid'5000 resources in advance.

-- Your tutorial occurs during the usage policy restriction period (daytime in Paris timezone)
+However, note that you probably don't need to reserve resources in advance if your tutorial occurs during the usage policy restriction period (daytime in Paris timezone) and:

 Access to Grid'5000, connection using SSH